nornir-automation/nornir.tech.src/content/posts/2021/07-15-salt-nornir-intro.md

 If you have somewhat small network of say 50-100 devices (routers, switches, firewalls etc.) you might end up running 50-100 proxy minion processes (one for each managed devices) consuming about 4-10Gbyte of RAM combined.

-If your network is of the bigger size and has about 500-1000 devices in it, you might need 40-100Gbyte of RAM to run your proxy-minions.
+If your network is of a bigger size and has about 500-1000 devices in it, you might need 40-100Gbyte of RAM to run your proxy-minions.

-Moving on to Service Provider or big Enterprise - network can grow up to several thousands of devices easily.
-In that case, resources to run proxy-minions would become substantial.
+For a service provider or big enterprise with thousands of devices, the resources needed for the proxy-minions can be significant.

-To address above scaling problem we can improve three-tier hierarchy by making single proxy-minion process to manage several devices using Nornir:
+To address this scaling problem we can improve three-tier hierarchy by making single proxy-minion process to manage several devices using Nornir:

 ```
                     +------------------------------+